glennjones/microformat-shiv/test/README.md

 Client-side interface and standards tests
 --------------------------------------
-The page below run the full [microfomats test suite](https://github.com/microformats/tests) as well as the libraries own unit test for each modules interface.
+The page below runs the full [microfomats test suite](https://github.com/microformats/tests) as well as the libraries own unit tests for each modules interface.
-The tests are created in [mocha](http://mochajs.org/) and test coverage is provides by [blanket](http://blanketjs.org/).
+The tests are created in [Mocha](http://mochajs.org/) and test coverage is provided by [Blanket](http://blanketjs.org/).

 * http://localhost:3000/coverage.html